mxcrawford/Mendix-AWS-Rekognition/README.md

 <img src="readme-img/mx-build-page-nanoflow-set-return.jpg"/>

+This Nanoflow is now complete, and we can move onto our next step

-19. Open up the **Home_Start** page again.
+1. Open up the **Home_Start** page again.
-20. Drag the entiere existing layout into the Dataview.
+2. Drag the entiere existing layout into the Dataview.

 <img src="readme-img/mx-build-layout-drag.gif"/>